pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## EBS

-### To set up a backup strategy for an Amazon Elastic Block Store (Amazon EBS) volume storing a custom database on an Amazon EC2 instance, the following action should be taken:
+### Q. To set up a backup strategy for an Amazon Elastic Block Store (Amazon EBS) volume storing a custom database on an Amazon EC2 instance, the following action should be taken:
-Create an Amazon Data Lifecycle Manager (Amazon DLM) policy to take a snapshot of the EBS volume on a recurring schedule.
+Create an Amazon `Data Lifecycle Manager (Amazon DLM)` policy to `take` a `snapshot of the EBS` volume on a `recurring schedule`.

 ``Explanation``: Amazon Data Lifecycle Manager (Amazon DLM) allows you to create automated snapshot lifecycle policies for your Amazon EBS volumes.
 By creating an Amazon DLM policy, you can define the desired backup schedule and retention period for the EBS volume.
 The policy will then automatically create snapshots according to the defined schedule.
 This ensures that regular backups are taken and can be used for data recovery if needed.